 - Enter ‘net start wuauserv’ in the Prompt, and press the Return key.

 - Input ‘net start bits’ and press Enter.

 - Restart Windows.

-4. Download the Required Updates From Microsoft Update Catalog
+4. Download the Required Updates From the Microsoft Update Catalog

-This is more of a workaround than a resolution, but users can also download specific updates from the Microsoft Update Catalog instead and manually install them.
+This is more of a workaround than a resolution for the install error – 0x800f0982 on Windows 10.
+Users can also download specific updates from the Microsoft Update Catalog instead and manually install them.

 There’s a good chance that one of the above resolutions will fix error 0x800f0982 for most users.
-However, some of the resolutions in this post might also help you in resolving the error 0x800f0982.
+However, some of the resolutions in our post about Windows Update not working on Windows 10 might also help you in resolving the error 0x800f0982.